-For proper scouting, when you buy your feeder, you would also want to invest in a trail camera or two.
-This will not only provide you with the knowledge of when the deer are hitting the feed, but for the trophy hunters out there, the cameras will also show you the caliber of bucks in the area.
+For proper scouting, when you buy your feeder, you may want to invest in a trail camera or two.
+This does not only provide you with the knowledge of when the deer are hitting the feed, but also for the trophy hunters out there.
+The cameras show you the caliber of bucks in the area as well.

 Know Your Game

-A key factor to remember when setting up a feeder is; first and foremost, are there deer in that area?
-If there aren’t any deer, regardless of what kind of feed you use, no deer will be hitting your stand and unless tamed, most deer are very skittish when it comes to predators.
+A key factor to remember when setting up a feeder is, first and foremost: are there deer in that area?
+If there aren’t, regardless of what kind of feed you use, no deer will be hitting your stand and unless tamed, most deer are very skittish when it comes to predators.

-They will not go anywhere unless they feel they have some sort of protection.
-So if you set your feeder up in the middle of a large open field, you probably aren’t going to see much action because the deer will feel vulnerable.
+They will not go anywhere unless they feel they have some protection.
+So if you set your feeder up in the middle of a large open field, you probably won’t see much action because the deer will feel vulnerable.

-Deer like cover, it gives them a sense of security as any sort of coverage helps protect them.
-But just the opposite, if you set up your feeder in a small opening or even in some trees, then there is a good chance you will receive the daily visitors you desire.
+Deer like cover.
+It gives them a sense of security as any coverage helps protect them.
+But just the opposite, if you setup your feeder in a small opening or even in some trees, then there is a good chance you will receive the daily visitors you desire.

-As long as you are consistent in maintaining the feeder, then the deer will become accustomed to this spot.
-Once this happens, you would be able to move the feeder (within reason) to your desired nearby area.
+If you are consistent in maintaining the feeder, then the deer will become accustomed to this spot.
+Once this happens, you can move the feeder (within reason) to your desired nearby area.

-The reason is that the deer will be expecting the feed in that normal location and if all of sudden it is gone, the deer will do a small area search to see if there is more feed.
-If you didn’t move the feeder too far, then as soon as they locate the new spot (which they will) you will have a perfect hunting set up at your desired location
+Why?
+Because the deer will be expecting the feed in that typical location and if all of sudden it is gone, the deer will do a small area search to see if there is more feed.
+If you didn’t move the feeder too far, then as soon as they locate the new spot (which they will), you will have a perfect hunting setup at your desired location

-Perhaps you are in an area where you can set up a feeder for archery and rifle.
+Perhaps you are in an area where you can setup a feeder for archery and rifle.
 Make sure to look for good strong trees to give you the option of setting up a tree stand.
-If there aren’t any trees close by or within your confident shooting distance, check for natural looking ground blinds, or a way to make your store bought ground blind look native to the terrain.
+If there isn’t any trees close by or within your confident shooting distance, check for natural looking ground blinds, or a way to make your store bought ground blind look native to the terrain.

 Check the prevailing wind direction so the deer won’t smell you before you even see them.

-Last, but not least, be sure that wherever you set up, it will be a comfortable and an ethical shot for your skill level; and enjoy every minute what nature has to offer.
+Last, but not least, be sure that wherever you setup, it will be a comfortable and an ethical shot for your skill level.
+And enjoy every minute of what nature has to offer!